Dominion (supermarket)

-Dominion was a national chain of supermarkets in Canada, which was known as the Dominion of Canada when the chain was founded.
+Dominion is a former national chain of supermarkets in Canada.
 The chain was founded in 1919 in Ontario and was later acquired by the Argus Corporation.
 It was broken up in the mid-1980s, with key locations and the rights to the brand sold to The Great Atlantic & Pacific Tea Company (A&P), which restricted the chain to the Greater Toronto Area.
 Stores elsewhere in Ontario were converted to the A&P banner, and others were sold to third parties.
 A&P's Canadian division was later acquired by Metro Inc., which rebranded the remaining Dominion stores to its namesake banner in 2008.